sveetch/cookiecutter-sveetch-djangoapp/README.rst

 link in README.

 A sample built from this template is available on repository `sveetch-djangoapp-sample <https://github.com/sveetch/sveetch-djangoapp-sample>`_.
-Note than this a version with every options enabled, see `Options`_.
+Note that this a version with every options enabled, see `Options`_.

 Package content